Fieber Anhängsel

 Fever and influenza

-Fever is not a disease, but it so commonly accompaning many kinds of illnesses that we have covered it separately here.
-Influenza, on the other hand, is a specific type of
+Fever is not a disease, but i t so commonly accompaning many kinds of illnesses that we have covered it separately here.
+Influenza, on the other hand, is a specific type of viral infection.
+We include

 Fever can accompany almost every type of infection and occurs in other illnesses as well.
 Fever may be the only apparent symptom of an illness (early stages).